Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Motion Planning

 \subsubsection{Static Obstacle-free Region}

-We compute a set of wide-area convex polygon $\mathcal{P}$ in $W_{free}$ through a sequence of convex optimization.
+We compute a set of convex polygon $\mathcal{P}$ in $W_{free}$ through a sequence of convex optimization.
 The convex polygon $\mathrm{P} \in \mathcal{P}$ is grown from a seed point utilizing the Iterative Region Inflation by Semi-definite programming (IRIS) method in \cite{2015_Deits}.
-We first compute the convex polygons in the narrow regions, like doors and corridors utilizing specific seed points and then in the remaining area using uniform random seed points placed in the unexplored areas in $W_{free}$.
-For the narrow region, the specific seed points are obtained from the midpoint of shortest line segments connecting two static obstacles by utilizing the Algorithm \ref{algo:seeding}.
+The path planning algorithm first computes the convex polygons in the narrow regions, like doors and corridors, utilizing targeted seed points and then in the remaining area using uniform random seed points placed in the unexplored areas in $W_{free}$.
+The targeted seed points for the narrow region are obtained from the midpoint of shortest line segments connecting two static obstacles using Algo. \ref{algo:seeding}.